k1nd0ne/VolWeb/README.md

 git clone https://github.com/k1nd0ne/VolWeb
 ```

-Then, edit the **docker/volweb.env** file and add the secret informations according to your need to the following fields:
+Then, edit the **docker/volweb.env** file and add the secret information according to your need to the following fields:

 ```
  POSTGRES_USER=USER_HERE